naufalarifk/c0-backup/docs/typeshaper.md

 const data: unknown = fetchDataFromSomewhere();

-// Assert that data is defined (not null or undefined) assertDefined(data);
+// Assert that data is defined (not null or undefined)
+// assertDefined is mandatory, without assertDefined or assertPropDefined, any other assertion will fail if data is null or undefined assertDefined(data);
 // Assert that data is an array assertArrayMapOf(data, function (item) {